A new opera about love, loss and divided lands.

 Dining and drinks

-The Long Bar is open before and after the performances.
-Mildmay restaurant is open for a drop-in lunch before the performances.
+The Long Bar is open before the performances, during the interval and afterwards.
+Mildmay restaurant is open for a drop-in meal before the performances.

 The Long Bar and Mildmay will be open from 5.00pm on 1 March and from 1.00pm on 2 and 3 March.